xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 After adjusting your company info, click **Save and go to the next step** to proceed.

-## Step 4 - Set Up Delivery Options
+## Step 4 - Set Up Your Delivery Options

 Step 4 of your store configuration is devoted to shipping.